jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 Using the long path is the recommended way on how to import vendored dependencies.
-It allows the authors to assume that the `vendor/` directory is in the `JSONNET_PATH` so that dependencies don't have to be vendored relative to the library.
+It builds on the assumption that the `vendor/` directory is in the `JSONNET_PATH` so that dependencies don't have to be vendored relative to the library.

 The long path provides a sufficiently unique path to prevent naming conflicts in most